RishiAnalyst/PowerBI_Data_Professional_Survey_Analysis/README.md

 1. Explore the demographics and characteristics of data professionals.
 2. Analyze career satisfaction, including salary and work-life balance.
 3. Identify trends in programming language preferences and career switching within the data industry.
+## Project Steps
+### Data Importation:
+Imported survey data into Power BI for analysis.
+### Data Cleaning and Processing:
+Used Power Query for data cleaning and preprocessing to ensure accuracy and relevance.
+### Visualization:
+Created interactive visualizations in Power BI to present the findings in a clear and informative manner.

 ## Key Insights
 ### Salary Analysis
 1. Data Scientists Lead in Salary: Among the survey respondents, data scientists are the highest earners, indicating a high demand and value for this role in the industry.